amudassr/amudassr/README.md

 ### My Development Philosophy

 I’m passionate about clean code, reusability, and user-centric solutions.
-Whether I’m building a product for a startup or a tool for internal use, I believe in delivering scalable, maintainable, and intuitive apps.
+Whether I’m building a product for a startup or a tool for internal use, I believe in delivering scalable, maintainable, and intuitive webs.

 ### Want to work together?
 Reach out via email or LinkedIn and let’s build something amazing!